gouldsonium/the-modding-bungalo/_lists/APW/read-me.md

 If you feel overwhelmed by the difficulty when you first start out in this dangerous new world, do not be discouraged.
 Be cautious at first.
 Upgrade your gear as often as possible.
 If you find yourself facing overwhelming odds, run away and return later when you are more powerful to reap revenge on your foes.
 If necessary, seek help from the guards and legion patrols along the roads.
 The farther you venture from civilization, the deadlier enemies you will come across, and the greater the rewards.
 With every level you will become stronger than before.
 Don't give up!

+{: .warning}
-### Disclaimer
+>### Disclaimer
+>

-Owing to the need to clean master files and certain errors with Wabbajack, A Painted World only supports **English Steam** versions of Oblivion GOTY Deluxe edition.
+>Owing to the need to clean master files and certain errors with Wabbajack, A Painted World only supports **English Steam** versions of Oblivion GOTY Deluxe edition.
-**GOG and other Languages are not supported**.
+>**GOG and other Languages are not supported**.
+>

-Only Windows 10 and 11 work with Wabbajack fully.
+>Only Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and A Painted World.
+>

-Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
+>Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
 A lot of content is swapped at game run time and, as a result, fast storage and RAM are needed.

 ### Recommended System Requirements